FDA Pregnancy Categories

 - Praluent (alirocumab) - indicated for heterozygous familial hypercholesterolemia, or patients with atherosclerotic heart disease who require additional lowering of LDL-cholesterol.

 FDA Pregnancy Risk Categories Prior to 2015

 In 1979, the FDA established five letter risk categories - A, B, C, D or X - to indicate the potential of a drug to cause birth defects if used during pregnancy.
 The categories were determined by assessing the reliability of documentation and the risk to benefit ratio.
 These categories did not take into account any risks from pharmaceutical agents or their metabolites in breast milk.
 In the drug product label, this information was found in the section “Use in Specific Populations”.
-This category still exists in the current package inserts, but with the new package insert information.

 The former pregnancy categories, which still may be found in some package inserts, were as follows: